cartiace0004/Portfolio/E-Commerce-Order-Supply-Chain-Analysis/README.md

 ![avg_order](plots/avg_order_value.png)
 *Figure 1.5: Average Order Value*

 - **Sales Seasonality Analysis:** Steady rise in `AOV` suggests customers are spending slightly more per transaction, but revenue growth is still mainly *volume-driven*.
+Meaning the biggest contributor to the growth of revenue is the rise in `Orders`.
 The highest-grossing quarter was Q1 2018, telling us seasonal trends and holiday-promotion sales are a big factor.

 ![seasonal_to](plots/seasonal_anal6.png)
 *Figure 1.6: Seasonal Analysis (Total Orders)*